almazkun/effective_python/chapter_3_Functions_item_19-/README.md

       File "<stdin>", line 1, in <module>
     TypeError: safe_division() takes 2 positional arguments but 4 were given

-However, the problem with first two arguments, when you can mix position and keywords:
+However, the problem with first two arguments still exist, when you can mix position with keyword:
 ```python
 assert safe_division_c(number=2, divisor=5) == 0.4
 assert safe_division_c(divisor=5, number=2) == 0.4